Board of Trustees Policy: 5.8

 - Written authorization from the federal awarding agency to use sole source;

-- Prior to initiating the procurement processes, the grant recipient, together with Procurement must:
+B. Prior to initiating the procurement processes, the grant recipient, together with Procurement and the Grant Office must:

 - Review the proposed procurement to avoid any unnecessary and/or duplicate purchase of equipment, supplies, and services.